ZZzzaaKK/clique-cover-lp/README.md

 # Next Steps

-- Test ILP individually (in test_curated.py)
-- Use ILP solutions as ground truth for chalupa in generated examples (in test_generated.py)
+- Check cluster editing implementation
+- Rethink Chalupa, where to use upper/lower bound
+- Weighting in Real Data

 # Work Program